-The “B” in Sinn 856 I B stands for “plain” indices rather than alphanumerics.
+The “B” stands for “Blau” (the dial color).
+The “I” stands for “Indexes” (compared to “A” for Arabic numerals).
 The A version has alphanumerics at the 12, 3, 6 and 9.
-The “B” version is the one, produced by Sinn for the Japanese and American markets.
+The “I” version is the one, produced by Sinn for the Japanese and American markets.
 Lucky us!
 The new 856 is the only watch in the world more legible than the Mondaine Swiss Railways watch.

 Which makes Sinn 856 I B Tegimented the world’s most legible timepiece.
 Hovering over the matte blue background, the stark white same-sized indices and hands pop like a needle-pierced balloon.
 Time-telling lives somewhere between automatic and subconscious.
 If you can’t tell the time at a glance with the 856 I you’re either analogue ignorant or legally blind.

 I’m sure there’s some neurobiologist somewhere who can explain why the Sinn 856’s blue-and-white dial makes more of an impact on your retina than the Sinn 556’s black-and-white dial.

 They might also be able to discern how much the 856’s larger dial (40mm vs. 38.5mm) and surface treatment (matte vs. gloss) plays into the recognition equation.
 Not to get too technical, winner winner chicken dinner.